xmatters-jolin/xm-labs-remedy-9-rest-on-prem/README.md

    <img src="media/cp2.png">
    </kbd>
    </details>

-6. Let's follow up with creating the encrypted password for the Remedy 9 Incident user (typically with a Login ID of `xmatters`), created previously.<br>As before, we'll user the same format of command line, but replace the password and file names, as follows:<br>`iapassword --new Remedy9! --file conf\rem_rest_user.pwd`<br>In this example, the unencrypted password is `xM@tt3rs` with the encrypted version in `conf\rem_rest_user.pwd` is `R5UMpF4Zeb2aM/8Sn+jqiw==`.
+6. Let's follow up with creating the encrypted password for the Remedy 9 Incident user (typically with a Login ID of `xmatters`), created previously.<br>As before, we'll user the same format of command line, but replace the password and file names, as follows:<br>`iapassword --new Remedy9! --file conf\rem_rest_user.pwd`<br>In this example, the unencrypted password is `Remedy9!` with the encrypted version in `conf\rem_rest_user.pwd` is `R5UMpF4Zeb2aM/8Sn+jqiw==`.
    <details><summary>Click here for a screenshot of creating this file in the `conf` directory.
 There is a before and after view of the `conf` directory, as well as the command we ran to create the encrypted file, as well as a display of the encrypted value.</summary>
    <kbd>
    <img src="media/cp3.png">
    </kbd>
    </details>

 7. Keep track of the encrypted password for the Remedy User, as we will need to use that value when configuring the `REMEDY_WS_PASSWORD` constant in [Configure Integration Builder Constants](#cibc1) below.

 ### <a name="iris3"></a>Add the Deduplicator Filter for Remedy 9 Incident
 The xMatters Integration Agent includes the capability to deduplicate Events as they are attempting to be injected into your xMatters environment.
 This is a pre-cursor to the Flood Control features that are startig to be introduced in future releases of xMatters.
 Eventually, this will not be required, but for now we will configure it.<br>The file that includes this information is in the `<IAHome>\conf\` directory and is called `deduplicator-filter.xml]`.
-We have included a filter to add into this file that was expanded when we added the new files [above](#iris1).<br>If you followed the naming conventions we used previously, you will want to open the file `C:\temp\IntegrationAgent\conf\deduplicator-filter.xml` and copy the lines starting with `<filter>` and and continuing through `</filter>` to the clipboard.<br>The part to copy will look something lide this:
+We have included a filter to add into this file that was expanded when we added the new files [above](#iris1).<br>If you followed the naming conventions we used previously, you will want to open the file `C:\temp\IntegrationAgent\conf\deduplicator-filter.xml` and copy the lines starting with `<filter>` and continuing through `</filter>` to the clipboard.<br>The part to copy will look something lide this:

 ```
   <!-- Filter to prevent duplicate BMC Remedy Incident events injecting more often than once every 3 mins -->